Egor Dëmin

-Egor Vladimirovich Dёmin (/jɪˈgɔːr ˈdoʊmɪn/ yih-GOR-_-DOH-min; Russian: Егор Владимирович Дëмин, /ru/; born 3 March 2006) is a Russian professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Egor Vladimirovich Dëmin (/jɪˈgɔːr ˈdjoʊmɪn/ yih-GOR-_-DYOH-min; Russian: Егор Владимирович Дёмин, /ru/; born 3 March 2006) is a Russian professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
 He played college basketball for the BYU Cougars.
 He previously played for Real Madrid.
 He also represents the Russian national team.

 Early life

 Dëmin was born on 3 March 2006.
 His father, Vladimir, was also a basketball player.
 He grew up in Moscow and attended the Moscow Basketball Academy (also known as the Trinta School) where he trained until 2021.
 He received offers to play with other teams, including BC Khimki, but opted to stay at the academy until age 15 to be with his coach, Evgeny Gorbunov.

 Dëmin sent highlight footage to European teams and received six offers by 2021.
 He was considered a top Russian prospect and signed a six-year contract with Real Madrid in Spain in September 2021, at age 15.
 Playing for the cadet "A" team in the Real Madrid academy, he helped them win the Spanish Cadet Championship in 2022 while averaging 17.3 points and 4.3 rebounds in the tournament.
 For the following two seasons, he was a member of the junior "A" team and the Real Madrid B team in the Liga EBA.

 Dëmin helped Real Madrid B to the Euroleague Basketball Next Generation Tournament championship in 2023 and scored 10 points in the final, while finishing with averages of 8.5 points and 6.8 rebounds per game.
 In May 2023, he received a promotion to the main Real Madrid squad and made his debut at the age of 17, playing in just one game there.
 With Real Madrid B in the 2023–24 season, he played 21 games and averaged 13 points and 5.1 rebounds per game.
 He also helped Real Madrid B return to the Next Generation Tournament and scored double figures in all four games, including 26 points and 11 rebounds in the final, an 85–84 overtime win over the French academy INSEP.

 In 2024, Dëmin was one of the nominees for the Russian Forbes 30 Under 30 list.